sbroenne/plugin.video.nhkworldtv/readme.md

 ### Video Quality

-NHK provides streams in LQ, SD, 720P in medium and Full-HD (1080P) in very hiqh quality'
+NHK provides streams in LQ, SD, 720P in medium and Full-HD (1080P) in very hiqh quality.

 By default the plug-in will play 1080P.
 If you encounter buffering issues, you can select a lower quality by changing the **Kodi** _Internet bandwidth limitations_ **system-setting**.